spotfiresoftware/spotfire-mods/docs-src/content/en/docs/mods/_index.md

 ---
-title: "Packages"
+title: "Mods"
-linkTitle: "Packages"
+linkTitle: "Mods"
 weight: 2
 description: >
-  all our ready to use Packages.
+  All our mod examples and prototypes.
 ---